No products in the cart

 Then I wiped the residue off (from sanding) with a rag and applied a coat of matte varnish topcoat with an angle brush.
 An angled brush will help you get into all the raised grooves and trim.
 Once again, I loved how easy this applied.
 It does dry quicker than the paint however, so you will want to work a little quicker with the topcoat.

-Do not hesitate to try Colorantics chalk paint, it is really easy to use!
+Do not hesitate to try Colorantics chalk based paint, it is really easy to use!

 Plan B Studio (L’atelier le plan B)